-2.2.6 Automation In a FISRMARITIME CEI RTIFICATION IS FROVICES (ICS) (Glass) and systems comply Chapter 1 Classification the requirements of Ch 15, to the class

-- 2.2.6.2 (A 1): For ships with gross tonnage 500 and upwards, except passenger ships, equipped with automated machinery installations enabling them to operate with unattended machinery spaces and main control station. - 2.2.6.3 (A 2): For the following ships: - 1.
+- 2.2.6.1 If the automation equipment and systems comply with the requirements of Ch 15, to the class notation in the Machinery Class Certificate is added one of the marks stated in rules 2.2.6.2 or 2.2.6.3. - 2.2.6.2 (A 1): For ships with gross tonnage 500 and upwards, except passenger ships, equipped with automated machinery installations enabling them to operate with unattended machinery spaces and main control station. - 2.2.6.3 (A 2): For the following ships: - 1.
 Ships with gross tonnage 500 and upwards with unattended machinery space but with attended main control station. - 2.
-Ships with a gross tonnage 50 to 500 with power of main engines 1500 kW or less, with unattended machinery spaces. - 2.2.7 Additional characteristic ICS Class and conventional notation of the ship's purpose - 2.2.7.1 If the ship was built for a specific purpose or has construction details or any other distinctive characteristic ICS Class, the following is to be added to her class notation: - .1 Dry cargo ships
+Ships with a gross tonnage 50 to 500 with power of main engines 1500 kW or less, with unattended machinery spaces.

+2.2.7 Additional characteristic ICS Class and conventional notation of the ship's purpose

+- 2.2.7.1 If the ship was built for a specific purpose or has construction details or any other distinctive characteristic ICS Class, the following is to be added to her class notation: - .1 Dry cargo ships